 About Turning Out

-So: Turning Out is a place to talk about how pop culture — movies, songs, TikToks that I refer to as “something I read” during therapy — keeps us alive.
+Hi!
+Turning Out is a place to talk about building a personality out of pop culture — movies, songs, internet videos that I refer to as “something I read” during therapy.

 About Eric Webb

 I’m an Austin, Texas, native and a national award-winning pop culture critic, arts & entertainment journalist, editor, and film programmer.
 My work has appeared in Backstage, Eater, Austin American-Statesman, USA Today, Business Insider, Texas Highways, The Barbed Wire, and more publications.
-I served as a programming associate for the 2024 SXSW Film and TV Festival.
-I can’t parallel park on the first try, and I was on “Jeopardy!” when I was 12 years old.
+I’ve served as a programming associate for SXSW Film and TV Festival (2024 and 2025).
+I can’t parallel park on the first try.
+I was on “Jeopardy!” when I was 12 years old.

 Why subscribe?

 Weekly issues of Turning Out are free to read.
 If you’d like to help a freelance writer out, you can become a paid subscriber for just $5 a month.
-You’ll get occasional exclusive posts and a special “thank you” at the end of the year.
+You’ll get occasional exclusive posts and a special “thank you” at some point during the year.

 Also … tell a friend.